Species interactions in tree-fungus systems

 Because morphological and molecular research on lignicolous organisms remains a relatively underrepresented niche despite the ecological importance of dead wood habitats, the participation of early‑career researchers is especially vital.
 Providing exposure to a range of current methods, datasets, and research communities will help ensure that emerging scholars remain connected, well‑supported, and engaged in this growing area of ecological science.

 Maria Shumskaya, Ph.D.
+Kean University, NJ, USA.
+Associate Professor

 Supported by

+Dmitry Schigel, Ph.D.
 University of Helsinki, Finland; Lead scientific officer, Global Biodiversity Information Facility (GBIF), Secretariat